* Organisers say protest represents "silent majority"

-Sunday's demonstration in Barcelona was organised by the anti-independence group Catalan Civil Society to mobilise what it believes is a "silent majority" of citizens in Catalonia who oppose independence.
+The demonstration in Barcelona was organised by the anti-independence group Catalan Civil Society under the slogan "Let's recover our senses" to mobilise what it believes is a "silent majority" of citizens in Catalonia who oppose independence.

 "The people who have come to demonstrate don't feel Catalan so much as Spanish," said 40-year-old engineer Raul Briones, wearing a Spanish national soccer team shirt.
 "We like how things have been up until now and want to go on like this."